-Almost all effort used between 9 and 12 hooks per float (HBF) (Fig. 4), while the majority of HBF outside this range came from north of 35°S, outside the main SBT targeting area.
-The number of hooks per set averaged less than 3000 in the period from 1990-95, but since that time has been relatively consistent, averaging a little over 3000.
+Almost all effort used between 9 and 12 hooks per float (HBF) (Fig. 4), whereas HBF values outside this range mostly occurred north of 35°S, outside the main SBT targeting area.
+The number of hooks per set averaged less than 3,000 in the period from 1990-1995, but since that time has been relatively consistent, averaging a little over 3,000.

-Mean catch rates by species in the statistical areas 7, 8, and 9 are highest for SBT until the mid-2000s (Fig. 5).
-After this time in area 8 and 9 SBT catch rates decrease and other species, particularly albacore tuna, increase.
-However, in the most recent years the SBT catch rates are again higher than other species.
-Similarly, the proportion of sets reported with zero SBT catches was low through most of the time series in the areas 8 and 9, but area 9 shows an increase in the proportion of zero catches from 2004 to 2010 (Fig. 6).
+Mean catch rates by species in the statistical areas 7, 8, and 9 were highest for SBT until the mid-2000s (Fig. 5).
+After this period, SBT catch rates decreased in area 8 and 9, while catch rates of other species, particularly for albacore tuna, increased.
+However, in the most recent years, the SBT catch rates have again become higher than those of other species.
+Similarly, the proportion of sets reported with zero SBT catches remained low through most of the time series in the areas 8 and 9, but area 9 showed an increase in the proportion of zero catches from 2004 to 2010 (Fig. 6).

-In the statistical areas 13 and 1, the tropical bigeye and yellowfin tunas dominate with the highest catch rates, along with albacore tuna (Fig. 5).
-SBT catch rates are low throughout the time series, even though data were only selected for vessels reporting at least one SBT in the month.
+In statistical areas 13 and 1, tropical bigeye and yellowfin tunas dominated the highest catch rates, along with albacore tuna (Fig. 5).
+SBT catch rates remained low throughout the time series, even though data were only selected for vessels who reported at least one SBT in the month.

-Statistical areas 14 and 2 in the Indian Ocean are at temperate latitudes between 20S and 35S.
-Highest catch rates are for yellowfin and more recently albacore tuna in the area 14, and bigeye and albacore tuna in area 2 (Fig. 5).
-Since the mid-2000s albacore tuna catch rates have increased markedly and particularly in area 2, suggesting a trend towards targeting this species.
-Catch rates of SBT have been relatively low throughout the period, consistent with a high proportion of zero SBT sets, suggesting little or no deliberate targeting of SBT by the Korean longline fleet in these statistical areas (Fig. 6).
+In statistical areas 14 and 2, located at temperate latitudes between 20°S and 35°S in the Indian Ocean, the highest catch rates were observed for yellowfin and more recently albacore tuna in the area 14, and for bigeye and albacore tuna in area 2 (Fig. 5).
+Since the mid-2000s, albacore tuna catch rates have increased markedly, particularly in area 2, suggesting a change of trend in targeting this species.
+Catch rates of SBT have been relatively low throughout the period, consistent with a high proportion of zero SBT sets, indicating little or no deliberate targeting of SBT by the Korean longline fleet in these statistical areas (Fig. 6).

-We mapped the proportions of SBT and ALB in total catch at south of 30°S by 5-year period (Figs. 7 and 8).
-The proportion of SBT in the catch was high in all periods, increasing further south, but declined steadily in all areas after 2005.
-Since the post-2010 period there is little SBT taken in statistical area 8 north of about 37°S, whereas a high proportion of the catch in this area is albacore tuna.
+We mapped the proportions of SBT and ALB in the total catch south of 30°S by 5-year period (Figs. 7 and 8).
+The proportion of SBT in the catch was high in all periods, increasing further south, but it declined steadily after 2005 in all areas.
+Since the post-2010 period, little SBT has been caught in statistical area 8 north of about 37°S, where a high proportion of albacore catch occurred.

-The total number of major (5° x 5° x month) cells fished has varied from year to year but declined steadily and considerably since the peak in 2009.
-Over the same period, effort has become more concentrated with more operations per cell.
-This increasing concentration is also apparent at the minor (1° x 1° x month) cell level (Fig. 9).
-The distribution of effort within major cells was more stable until recently, with similar numbers of minor cells per major cell on average, but the effort concentration in 2017-2019 increased to the highest level and in 2020 decreased to the level of 2016.
-After that, the effort concentration has fluctuated.
+The total number of major ($5^{\circ} \times 5^{\circ} \times \text{month}$) cells fished has varied from year to year but declined steadily and considerably since the peak in 2009.
+Over the same period, effort has become more concentrated, with more operations per cell.
+This increasing concentration is also apparent at the minor ($1^{\circ} \times 1^{\circ} \times \text{month}$) cell level (Fig. 9).
+While the distribution of effort within major cells remained relatively stable until recently, as shown by similar numbers of minor cells per major cell on average, the effort concentration increased to the highest level in 2017-2019 and then dropped to 2016 levels in 2020.
+The effort concentration has fluctuated since.